drone-labs/about/README.md

 		$ git fetch --prune

-4) See all available branches.
+4) See all available branches

 		$ git branch -a
 			...

-5) Select one of the ArduCopter branches.
+5) Switch to the drone-labs branch

-		$ git checkout Copter-3.6
-		or (not tested)
-		$ git checkout master
+		$ git checkout drone-labs

 6) Update repository